yyc9268/Sealion_Detection_Classification/README.md

 # Sealion detection and classification

-This code was used for [NOAA sealion competition](https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count) in KAGGLE and final result is **58th**.
+This code was used for [NOAA sealion competition](https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count) which was held in KAGGLE. <br/>Final result is **58th** among 385 participants.

 ## Citing this code